philleonard/reactive-tech-academy/README.md

 Head to http://localhost:8080 and get cracking!

 ## Gatling showcase
-- Import `performance-showcase` into intellij
+- Import `rxjava` folder into intellij
 - Open `Application.java` and run as a new spring boot application

 Run the gatling tests with: